 Welcome to our review of the Secretlab TITAN Evo 2022 chair.
 Despite the name, it's no secret that Secretlab is known for developing some of the most high-end chairs on the market for gamers today.
 The company was founded in 2014 after two professional gamers wanted to combine both comfort and aesthetics to make the perfect seat for gaming fans, and Secretlab offers buyers a wide range of personalisation on their products.
 Who knew you could get a Game of Thrones-themed gaming chair with a Pokemon headrest pillow?
+(See our best gaming chairs guide for all your options.)

 In this review, I'll be detailing my experience with Secretlab's latest chair release, the TITAN Evo 2022 series.
 As an artist, gamer and writer I easily spend 80 per cent of my time sitting down so I've had plenty of time to get familiar with this beast of a seat.
 Originally priced at £544, the TITAN Evo is certainly no small investment for an upgrade.
 So do I think this high-end chair is worth the considerable price tag?
 (If you want something else, check out our best office chairs guide for more options).